 Pupils will be taught to:

-- segmenting spoken words into phonemes and representing these by graphemes, spelling many correctly
+- segment spoken words into phonemes and representing these by graphemes, spelling many correctly;

-- learning new ways of spelling phonemes for which one or more spellings are already known, and learn some words with each spelling, including a few common homophones
+- learn new ways of spelling phonemes for which one or more spellings are already known, and learn some words with each spelling, including a few common homophones;

-- learning to spell more words with contracted forms
+- learn to spell more words with contracted forms;

-- learning the possessive apostrophe (singular) [for example, the girl’s book]
+- learn the possessive apostrophe (singular) [for example, the girl’s book];

 - write from memory simple sentences dictated by the teacher that include words using the GPCs, common exception words and punctuation taught so far.